 Into the Fold: Contemporary Japanese Ceramics from the Horvitz Collection

-Featuring 15 exquisite works from the Horvitz Collection, this traveling exhibition, originally curated by the Harn Museum of Art, University of Florida, offers a glimpse of the variety of Japanese ceramics in modern times.
+Featuring exquisite works from the Horvitz Collection, this traveling exhibition, originally curated by the Harn Museum of Art, University of Florida, offers a glimpse of the variety of Japanese ceramics in modern times.
+The exhibition further presents the connections between contemporary American and Japanese ceramics.